Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Spin response methods

-One can put our results for bulk ferromagnets into perspective by comparing with low dimensional systems.
-Previous calculations of the damping parameter in thin films did not find it to increase rapidly for decreasing broadening~\cite{Barati:2014gh,Costa:2015hp}.
-We investigated this case within our linear response approach, using a monolayer of Co.
-The calculations follow the same procedure, except that the sum over $\VEC{k}$ vectors in Eq.~\eqref{chi0} is restricted to the 2D Brillouin zone.
-The results are presented as squares connected by a dashed line of Fig.~\ref{fig:alpha}d, and once again exhibit a monotonous decay with the decrease of $\eta$.
-Similar results were obtained for Fe and Ni monolayers (not shown).
-Besides the dimensionality, another main difference from the bulk to the layered case is the larger anisotropy fields of the latter.
-Nevertheless, this cannot explain the non-diverging behavior since scaling down the SOI strength would decrease the anisotropy field, maintaining the monotonic decay of $\alpha$ as a function of $\eta$.
-Alternatively, by artificially increasing the SOI strength of the bulk --- and, consequently, its anisotropy field ---, the conductivity-like behavior of the damping occurs at even larger broadenings (see Fig.~\ref{fig:alpha}c).
-On the other hand, to rule out a possible divergence happening at lower broadenings ($\eta<\SI{0.1}{\milli\electronvolt}$, not reachable in our calculations), we have also scaled up $\lambda_\text{SOI}$ of the monolayer by one order of magnitude.
-This resulted in larger dampings, nonetheless, the same decreasing behaviour with $\eta\rightarrow 0$ was observed.
+Besides the dimensionality, another main difference from the bulk to the layered case is the larger anisotropy fields of the latter (see Table~\ref{table:gs}).
+Nevertheless, this cannot explain the non-diverging behavior in the monolayers.
+We have already shown that by artificially increasing the SOI strength of the bulk --- and, consequently, its anisotropy field ---, the conductivity-like behavior of the damping occurs at even larger broadenings (see Fig.~\ref{fig:alpha}c).
+On the other hand, to rule out a possible divergence happening at lower broadenings ($\eta<\SI{0.1}{\milli\electronvolt}$, not reachable in our calculations), we have also scaled up $\lambda_\text{SOI}$ of the monolayers by one order of magnitude.
+This resulted in larger dampings, nonetheless, the same decreasing behaviour with $\eta\rightarrow 0$ was observed (not shown).
 Therefore, the divergence can only be attributed to the three-dimensionality of the ferromagnet.
-A converse scenario occurs in the Mermin-Wagner theorem, where the divergence of the thermal spin fluctuations forbids long range order in two dimensions but not in three~\cite{Mermin:1966da}.

-One of the reasons raised in Ref.~\onlinecite{Costa:2015hp} to explain a supposedly incorrect divergence of the damping parameter was the coupling between transverse and longitudinal excitations induced by the SOI.
-It is indeed important to consider these couplings, since they induce new forms of decay for the spins --- which are intrinsically included in our formalism.
-However, the transverse and longitudinal blocks are decoupled for the bulk systems we investigate due to the absence of spin pumping and the symmetries considered.
-This leads to the vanishing damping when the system has full spin rotational symmetry~\cite{Muniz:2003vs} (as shown in the case without SOI in Fig.~\ref{fig:alpha}b) but the divergence is still present in 3D systems when rotational symmetry is broken by the SOI.

-Many authors attributed the divergent damping behavior to explicitly taking the limit $\omega\rightarrow0$ in order to obtain an approximate expression for $\alpha$~\cite{Kambersky:1976gi,Hankiewicz:2007iy,Garate:2009ic,Freimuth:2017eu}.
-Nevertheless, the approach used in Sec.~\ref{sec:FMR} does not require taking the static limit, which demonstrates that it cannot be the culprit behind the divergence of $\alpha$ in the clean limit.

-\subsubsection{Approximate static limit methods}
+\subsection{Approximate static limit methods}